-Where I differ from many progressive leaders is that I am a marketer, not a politician or activist.
-I have never taken a political science class, I have no interest in learning more about different career paths in politics, and I’ve never used a megaphone.
+Where I differ from many progressive leaders is that I am a marketer, not a politician or political consultant.
+I have never taken a political science class and I have no interest in learning more about different career paths in politics.
 However, as someone with decades of experience in the field of marketing, working with big brands, tech companies and nonprofits of all shapes and sizes, I understand how important brand messaging is in influencing people’s hearts and minds.
-I understand how to use the media and advertising to rally support for ANYTHING: product, service, idea, people… and I’d like to tell you something really important—you need to think more like marketers in order to build more public support for progressive ideas, turn grassroots momentum into nationwide demands, and ultimately win at the ballot boxes.
+I understand how to use the media and advertising to rally support for ANYTHING: product, service, idea, people… and I’d like to share something really important—you need to think more like marketers in order to build more public support for progressive ideas, turn grassroots momentum into nationwide demands, and ultimately win at the ballot boxes.

 A Branding Lens for Beginners